aaronguostudio/django-league/README.md

     - Admin portal will run on `http://127.0.0.1:8000/admin`
 - Run `yarn && yarn start` to start the frontend
     - Service will run on `http://127.0.0.1:8080`

+## Deployment

+- The host is using heroku.
+Before deployment, you need to run `heroku login`, commit your changes and then run `./deploy.sh`

 ## Commends for Admin management
 - `python manage.py runserver`